starcitizendotguide/DataCapture/README.md

 ### Installation

 You can download the latest version [here](https://github.com/starcitizendotguide/DataCapture/releases).
-It also requires the installation of [Wireshark](https://www.wireshark.org/#download).
-Wireshark contains some of the necessary files that this tool requires to capture the data without it the program wont work.
+It also requires the installation of [WinPcap](https://www.winpcap.org/install/default.htm).
+WinPcap contains some of the necessary files that this tool requires to capture the data without it the program wont work.

 ### How To Run It